brewing local artists (BLA)

 A collaboration with Burleigh Brewing

 First launched in 2016, Burleigh Brewing’s Brewing Local Artists initiative celebrates and showcases the work of emerging artists in our community and each year they award two bursaries for both a Peoples’ Choice and a Judges’ Choice winner.
 Brewing Local Artists has not been immune from the challenges of 2020, but the artists and the arts community are more important than ever.
 So this year, BLA has been reimagined and redirected .
 In celebration of the reopening the beloved Taphouse we have supported Burleigh Brewing with commissioning five local artists – Steve Gorman, Samuel Leighton-Dore, Natalie Popvoski, Julian Reisinger and Sally Wright to produce a unique art work in the brewery.
 Created on a wall that both physically and symbolically protects the all-important Burleigh Brewing production operations.
-Over the course of five weeks, commencing on Friday 30th October, visit the Taphouse during opening hours to watch this amazing piece come to life.
+Visit the Taphouse during opening hours to view the works.
 Together, let’s celebrate our talented, local arts community!

 Live art at Taphouse from Friday 6th to Sunday 8th November